Courtyard Osteopaths

 Osteopathy is a modern, flourishing form of healthcare.
 It’s is a hands-on treatment that’s safe, gentle and very effective.
 The highly skilled diagnosis and healing techniques, learnt through many years of study, help people restore and maintain their optimum health.

 People often assume that osteopaths only help with back, muscle or joint pain, but in fact we have a wealth of experience and techniques to work with a wide range of health issues – from care during pregnancy, through to digestive disorders.
 We have also helped clients with postural problems and injuries, as well as those suffering trauma, stress or emotional difficulties.
-We are able to adapt to suit our patients’ needs, whether they are office workers, sports players, people with disabilities or retired people.
+We adapt to suit our patients’ needs, whether they are office workers, sports players, people with disabilities or retired people.

 We are interested in identifying and treating the root causes of your symptoms.

 Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and so we focus on treating existing conditions and preventing future illness.
 We consider your symptoms carefully in the context of your full medical history, lifestyle and personal circumstances, and like to discuss all our examination findings with you, along with our osteopathic diagnosis, treatment plan and advice.
 Our holistic approach ensures that all treatment is tailored to you as an individual.
-Our interest is in your long-term recovery.
+Our interest is in your long-term recovery

-Clinic Times
+• Clinic Times

-Fees, from 1st August 2022
+Fees, from 1st April 2025

-First Consultation - £60.00
+First Consultation - £65.00

-Follow-ups - £55.00
+Follow-ups - £60.00

 It may be possible to claim against your private health insurance for your course of osteopathy.
 Please check with your insurance company for details.